nvmextc13/cyangrayfullinstall/README.md

-# Simple setup of i3-gaps, bumblebee, conky and zsh

-Install the main files programs first, ie i3-gaps, oh-my-zsh etc..
-These are just config files.
-All these files should go in $HOME, on a default setup.

-This is where I setup everything from;
+# Installs the setup on a clean machine

+This script installs everything required for the setup in the screenshot.
+Only tested on Mint I3 18.1 Cinnamon

 powerlevel9k for oh-my-zsh - https://github.com/bhilburn/powerlevel9k